-A new year begun and so its new year’s resolutions, that will have probably fade out by the time you are reading this.
-I know mine have.
+A new year began and so its new year’s resolutions, that will have probably fade out by the time you read this.
+I know mine did.
 I wanted to keep my feet on the ground for once but here I am again looking for the most fabulous listings at Trovit!
-When I saw this properties I just couldn’t resist the temptation to make a whole post about the most atypical mansions I have seen posted in our search engine.
+When I saw these properties I just couldn’t resist the temptation of making a whole post about the most atypical mansions posted in our search engine.
 They are just so unique!

 I like to think that each one of them has a different personality.
-There’s the cozy one, the millionaire’s holiday retreat, the historic jewel… And with each personality comes a backstory… It seems like you could write a book about each one!
+There’s the cozy one, the millionaire’s holiday retreat, the historic jewel… And with each personality comes a backstory… It seems like you could write a whole book about each one of them!
 Ready to meet them?

 Victorian Mansion in Australia